New Zealand’s first coronavirus case in six months sends country into lockdown

 “Just as we successfully stayed home and saved lives last year, I’m asking the team of five million to unite once more to defeat what is likely to be this more dangerous and transmissible variant of the virus,” she told reporters.

+The snap lockdown is a setback for a country whose success in suppressing the virus has made it made it something of a pandemic star.
+Only 26 people have died from covid-19 in New Zealand.
+A recent study named it the best place to ride out societal collapse.

-Health officials said they had found no links to the island nation’s tightly sealed border or strict isolation facilities for returning residents and citizens, raising the possibility that the virus had been circulating in the community.
+But officials said they were alarmed not to be able to connect the new case to the island nation’s tightly sealed border or strict isolation facilities for returning residents and citizens.

+“Because we cannot link the case to the border at this point, it is possible there are other cases around Auckland and other possible chains of transmission,” said Director General of Health Ashley Bloomfield.

-The single case has raised alarms in New Zealand, where less than 20 percent of people are fully vaccinated — one of the lowest rates among developed countries.
+The single case has also raised alarms because of the country’s sluggish vaccination campaign.
+Less than 20 percent of New Zealanders are fully vaccinated — one of the lowest rates among developed countries.

-Director General of Health Ashley Bloomfield said that the infected individual, a 58-year-old Auckland man, had tried to register for his dose of vaccine but had encountered problems with the website.
-People between the ages of 55 and 60 only recently became eligible for vaccinations in New Zealand.
+Bloomfield said the case was a 58-year-old Auckland man who had recently tried to register for his first dose but had encountered problems with the website.
+Most people between the ages of 55 and 60 only became eligible for vaccinations in New Zealand on Aug.
+6.

+The man had been infectious this weekend when he and his wife went on a trip to the nearby Coromandel Peninsula, which will also lock down for seven days, Bloomfield said.
+The man began to feel sick on Saturday and saw his doctor on Monday, when he was tested.
+His wife, who is fully vaccinated, has tested negative.

+Sewage tests last week in Auckland showed the virus had not spread in the city of 1.5 million, Bloomfield said.
+But a list of 23 potential exposure sites included a pub crowded with rugby fans.

+“People from around the country will have traveled to Auckland and back to other parts of New Zealand,” he said.
+“Therefore, a case identified in Auckland requires us all to be part of the response.”

-The case is a blow to the country's touted zero-tolerance approach to the coronavirus.
+The case will now test the country's touted zero-tolerance approach to the coronavirus.

 New Zealand has watched warily as neighboring Australia, which has also tried to eliminate the virus, allowed a single case in Sydney to swell to more than 7,000 across multiple states.